 Wouldn’t it be great to go back to Greece with some knowledge of the language?
 Wouldn’t it be great to greet your Cretan friends with a few simple phrases or even hold a full conversation?

-Try an online language course or even download an app and devote some minutes to it every day.
 It can be challenging, I don’t deny it, but it will also prove extremely rewarding to fly to Greece and be able to understand street signs or to order a full Greek meal in your favorite taverna!

 Besides, the Greeks love and appreciate when foreigners make the effort to learn such a complex language.
 So…what are you waiting for, you can try any online language-learning platform.
 It will make your next trip a ton easier, and even more fun!

-Watch a Movie Set on Crete
+Watch a Movie Set in Crete

 There are several interesting films that portray like nothing else what life is about on a Cretan island.